navikt/gandalf/README.md

 ![PROD- Build, push, and deploy](https://github.com/navikt/gandalf/workflows/PROD-%20Build,%20push,%20and%20deploy/badge.svg)

+# Gandalf
+Is a Security Token Service (STS) a standard component in security architectures to realize operations such as authentication, identity mapping, token validation and conversion.
+The concept of an STS comes from the OASIS specification WS-Trust which describes a secure model for establishing, managing and evaluating "trust" relationships between applications.
+The security model is mainly based on 3 players: consumer, provider and a Security Token Service (STS) where the STS is the most central player as it issues tokens that all providers can trust.

 # About
-REST-STS is available in FSS, users are authenticated to onprem-AD.
+`This` STS is available in FSS, users are authenticated to on-prem Active Directory.
-REST-STS won't do any additional access control or role check.
+`This` STS does not perform any additional access control or role checks.
-The service definitions based on specifications in these references:
+The service definitions are based on specifications in these references:
 [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749)
 [Starting point for .well-known endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)